-People have been doing art and design since cavemen painted inside their caves and made primitive tools to the present day worlds of modern art and commercial computer graphics.
+People have been doing Art and Design since cavemen painted inside their caves and made primitive tools up to our present day world of modern art and commercial computer graphics.

 The course itself offers each student the opportunity to develop the skills and insights needed to express their own unique thoughts, feelings and ideas.

-It is allocated 5 periods per week (approx. 3 hours) and there is a chance to continue this practical work during our lunchtime Art Club.
-Extension work, outside of school, will mostly be resource and research based so students will clearly need a good camera and access to a working computer and colour printer.
+It is allocated 5 periods per fortnight (approx. 3 hours) and there is a chance to continue on with this practical work during our lunchtime Art Club or do your own thing.
+Extension work, outside of school, will mostly be resource and research based work.
+Students will therefore clearly need a good camera and access to a good working computer and colour printer.

 The Coursework (Unit 1)

-In the first year we help students to settle into the course.
-They select a theme for a major Art project and we work closely with them to develop their technical skills, show them how to research effectively and also how to experiment with a variety of media and materials before creating a final piece.
-In the second year, up to Christmas, they work on their own chosen major design project, independently researching their topic and completing a final piece.
+In the first two terms of year 11 we do a variety of both art and design pieces and help students to settle into the course.
+We work closely with them to develop their technical skills, show them how to research effectively and also how to experiment with a variety of media and materials.
+From Easter up to Christmas, they work on their own chosen project designed for use with others.
+Independently researching their topic and completing a final piece.
 This requires a self-motivated and well-organised approach and also a willingness to act quickly on the individual feedback they are given.

 Please note that work produced over this time is used for the final GCSE course assessment and it should be clearly understood by students that with finished coursework any marks they get in reports, etc. are a very real indication of their level of achievement.

 With coursework completed exam papers are issued in January of Year 12 and the research for this assignment (30%) is completed over the next two months before they create a final piece (10%) during the two day exam near Easter.
 Success in the actual exam is clearly reliant on working well in the previous weeks to fully complete the required research.